These take at least an hour or two to set in the fridge, so plan to make them a little in advance of when you want to serve them.

 Let chill and set in the fridge before trying to cut or remove them from the molds.

-Remember that a sick child likely won’t have their normal appetite, so focus on liquids and cuddles.
+Remember that a sick child may not have their normal appetite, so focus on liquids and cuddles and always check in with your doctor.